Wheel and Tire Acceleration Investigation

 Test Results:

-First, the intake air temperature (IAT) is checked for consistency to rule out being a cause of differences in the acceleration times.
+First, the intake air temperature (IAT) is checked for consistency to rule out the possibility that it is a cause of the differences in acceleration times.

 Wheel Test Intake Air Temperature Trends